In any OS (Operating System), there areOK

 ) buttons?

-It depends on the pop-up dialog you're at.
+It depends on the pop-up dialog we're at.

-They can have the exact same function, that is to close the window/dialog.
+They can have the exact similar purpose, that is to close the dialog.

-Other case, such as in a document/text editing program or other editor software, if you haven't saved the changes you made in that program, and you try to close it (by hitting the X
+Other case, such as in a document/text editing program or other editor software, if we haven't saved the changes we made in that program, and we try to close it (by hitting the X

 or Close

-In this reminder dialog, you'll also see the Cancel
+In this reminder (or notification) dialog, we will also see the Cancel

 and the X